ZeroAfro/Portfolio/Coding/Python/README.md

 # Python Portfolio

 Welcome to my Python Portfolio!
 This repository showcases various Python projects I've worked on.
-It is organized into two main categories: `Tkinter Projects` and `General Python Projects`.
+It is organized into three main categories: `Tkinter Projects`, `General Python Projects`, and `Data Visualization Projects`.

 ## Project Structure